Mario + Rabbids Kingdom Battle: Critical reviews

-Mario + Rabbids Kingdom Battle received "generally favorable" reviews according to review aggregator Metacritic.
+Mario + Rabbids Kingdom Battle received "generally favorable" reviews according to review aggregator website Metacritic.
 Fellow review aggregator OpenCritic assessed that the game received "mighty" approval, being recommended by 92% of critics.
 The game debuted at number two on the UK physical video game sales charts.
 It was the best-selling physical video game in Australia in the week ending 3 September.
 It sold 66,692 copies within its first week on sale in Japan, which placed it at number one on the all-format sales chart.
 By September 2017, Mario + Rabbids Kingdom Battle became the best-selling game on the Nintendo Switch to have not been wholly published by Nintendo.
 In June 2021 Ubisoft announced in a press release that the game had been played by 7.5 million players.

 Most critical reviews opened by reaffirming the ludicrousness of the game's concept; Giant Bomb considered the idea a "bad, late-night message board conversation", and most critics had mixed opinions of the Rabbids franchise as a whole, especially in comparison to the Mario franchise.
 When the game was released, reviewers were quick to reconsider how in-depth the game was, despite their preconceived notions that the game would be gimmicky or reliant on Rabbids-style humor.
 Some believed that the game's tone and writing mixed well with the Mario franchise; Wireds Julie Muncy observed that Mario often acts as a straight man to the Rabbids' childish behavior.